KomMonitor/client-config/README.md

 The respective content of each file may change over time.
 Please refer to the documentation of the [KomMonitor Web Client component](https://github.com/KomMonitor/web-client) to inspect each config file options or get hints on how to adjust contents.

-The described REST operations are specified using [Swagger/OpenAPI v2](https://swagger.io).
-The corresponding ```swagger.yaml``` containing the REST API specification is located at ```api/swagger.yaml```.
+The described REST operations are specified using [Swagger/OpenAPI v3](https://swagger.io).
+The corresponding ```openapi.yaml``` containing the REST API specification is located at ```api/openapi.yaml```.
 To inspect the REST API you may use the online [Swagger Editor](https://editor.swagger.io/) or, having access to a running instance of the **KomMonitor Client Config REST API** simply navigate to ```<pathToDeyployedInstance>/docs```, e.g. ```localhost:8088/docs```.

 The service is implemented as a NodeJS server application.

 ## Dependencies to other KomMonitor Components
-KomMonitor Client Config service currently has no dependencies.
-It is required by **Web client** component.
-In Future a Keycloak connection should be implemented to secure REST endpoint access if KomMonitor is launched using Keycloak-based data protection
+Since version 2.0.0 KomMonitor Client Config service requires **Keycloak** for authenticated access to POST requests.
+Only KomMonitor administrators shall be allowed to call the POST endpoints of this service.
+Within the Keycloak realm the **client-config** component must be integrated as a realm client with access type ***confidential*** so that a keycloak secret can be retrieved and configured.
+The **client config** component itself is required by **Web client** component.

 ## Installation / Building Information
-Being a NodeJS server project, installation and building of the service is as simple as calling ```npm install``` to get all the node module dependencies and run `npm start`.
-This will start the service with default configuration on `localhost:8088`.
+Being a NodeJS server project, installation and building of the service is as simple as calling ```npm install``` to get all the node module dependencies, then configure the service by adjusting the variables in ``` env.js ``` and eventually run `npm start`.
+This will start the service per default on `localhost:8088`.
 Even Docker images can be acquired with ease, as described below.
 However, depending on your environment configuration aspects have to be adjusted first.

 ### Configuration
 Similar to other **KomMonitor** components, some settings are required, especially to adjust connection details to other linked services to your local environment.
 This NodeJS app makes use of `dotenv` module, which parses a file called `.env` located at project root when starting the app to populate its properties to app components.